Waterfall Model Methodology: Everything You Need to Know

 The waterfall model was first introduced by Dr. Winston W. Royce in 1970, primarily for software development.
 Dr. Royce presented it as a way to visualize the development process in a structured manner, with distinct phases flowing downward—similar to a waterfall.
 Over the years, the waterfall methodology has been adapted for various industries and projects, because of its systematic approach that emphasizes clarity and thorough documentation.

-How Waterfall Works
+How Waterfall works

 The waterfall model is organized into five key phases, each dependent on the successful completion of the previous one.
 Here’s what it looks like in a typical software development project setting.